-People with Mental Health and Substance Abuse Needs Do Not Attain Treatment
+People with Mental Health and Substance Use Disorders Needs Do Not Attain Treatment

-As experts in crime, violence and safety affirm, untreated mental health and substance abuse issues, particularly combined with economic instability, are among common drivers of crime involvement and recidivism.
+As experts in crime, violence and safety affirm, mental health and substance use disorder, particularly combined with economic instability, are among common drivers of crime involvement and recidivism.
 Given the link to crime drivers, it's critical to examine whether people experiencing these challenges can attain help.
-People that have experienced mental health and substance abuse needs report a stark lack of capacity to attain effective treatment to address mental health or addiction.
+People that have experienced a mental health crisis and substance abuse disorder needs report a stark lack of capacity to attain effective treatment to address mental health or addiction.
 This presents many risks to safety.
 Prioritizing treatment for those in need is a critical prevention gap.